ekkx/ekkx/assets/template.md

 ┌──┤ whoami ├─────────▰▰▰
 │
 ├─▣ ekkx
-├─▣ backend developer based in tokyo
+├─▣ full-stack developer based in tokyo
-├─▣ clear code, thoughtful ui/ux
 ├─▣ <a href="https://xtrz.cc">blog</a>
 │
 └───────────────────────────────▰▰▰